iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/networks.md

 You can access the Stardust protocols' stable features by using the [Shimmer Mainnet](https://wiki.iota.org/shimmer/introduction/reference/networks/shimmer/).
-Although it is an innovation network, all the Stardust protocol features have been tested on the [Shimmer Beta network](#shimmer-beta).
+Although it is an innovation network, all the Stardust protocol features have been tested on the [public testnet](#public-testnet).
 You can rest assured that your experience will be stable and reliable.

 :::tip Public APIs